30 Oct Six Examples of Great Community Management

 There’s a lot that goes into community management.
 A community manager acts as the link between a brand and its customers- helping to build, grow, and manage their online communities.
 Community managers (CMs) are, in many cases, the voice of the brand.
 They are immersed in the community and they’re the people you communicate with when you reach out to a brand.
 While community managers are faced with difficulties every day, there are many moments where they shine.
+Our social media agency has a discipline team full of community manager experts.
 We’ve compiled some examples of great community management to recognize some of their hard work!

 Being genuine is a great way to gain attraction and build the community.
 It is often a simple interaction, like the above, that makes all the difference.
 This CM chimed in on a conversation with customers (while not always the best tactic), in this situation it works.
 I know from experience that those in your brand’s community love when the brand interacts with them.